sx-liu/EECS442SR/README.md

-# VisionRefine: High-Resolution Image Recover
+# VisionRefine: High-Resolution Image Recovery

 The course project of EECS442